--help This option allows you to display the usage information for Night- Sim and then exit. -version This option allows you to display the version and copyright information for NightSim and then exit. -offline Create Scheduler windows initially in Off-Line mode.
-See "On-Line/Off-Line Operation" on page 4-6 for more information. -s hostname[,key] This option allows you to create a Scheduler window.
-The key parameter allows you to specify the key for a fre-quency-based scheduler that is active on your system.
-Key specifies an integer value that identifies the scheduler.
-If the optional key parameter is not specified, the new Scheduler window is inactive-that is, it is not associated with a scheduler that exists on your system.
-The hostname parameter causes the window to be associated with an FBS that is active on that particular system.
-The hostname must denote a host running the Concurrent Frequency Based Scheduler and a NightSim server installed.
-If the hostname parameter is not specified, the system defaults to the local host (where NightSim is running).
-If an active scheduler associated with the specified key is found and you have read permission for it, an active Scheduler window associated with the key is created.
-See Chapter 4, "Using the Scheduler

-Window," for information about the Scheduler->Select Active Scheduler menu item.

-If a scheduler with the specified key does not exist, NightSim reports an error.
+-help This option allows you to display the usage information for Nighttion for NightSim and then exit.

+Sim and then exit.

+-version This option allows you to display the version and copyright informa-

+-offline Create Scheduler windows initially in Off-Line mode.
+See

+"On-Line/Off-Line Operation" on page 4-6 for more information.

+-s [hostname[,key] | key]

+This option creates a Scheduler window.
+If the optional hostname is present, it causes the window to be associated with an FBS that is active on the designated system.
+If the hostname is not specified, the Scheduler window will be associated with an FBS on the local system where nsim is invoked.

+The optional key is an integer value that identifies the scheduler.